haoozhang/haoozhang.github.io/_posts/Design Pattern/2022-12-14-Facade Pattern.md

 You need to perform a few tasks: 1) put the screen down; 2) turn the projector on; 3) set the projector input to DVD; 4) turn the DVD player on; 5) start the DVD player playing.

 But there's more... when the movie is over, how do you turn everything off?
-So let’s see how the Facade Pattern can get us out of this mess so we can enjoy the movie...
+So let’s see how the Facade Pattern (外观模式) can get us out of this mess so we can enjoy the movie...

 ### Definition